UMAprotocol/UMIPs/UMIPs/umip-167.md

 ## Summary

 This UMIP proposes an upgrade to the UMA Data Verification Mechanism(DVM) that re-works core parts of UMA's tokenomics.
-At a high level, this upgrade adds a new staking and slashing mechanism wherein voters earn a prorate share of emissions for staking and are slashed for voting wrong (or not voting).
+At a high level, this upgrade adds a new staking and slashing mechanism wherein voters earn a pro-rata share of emissions for staking and are slashed for voting wrong (or not voting).
 This upgrade also re-works a number of other DVM contracts such as an updated governor, proposer contract and new designated voting contract.
 Finally, this upgrade as a new emergency recovery mechanism to the DVM that enables emergency admin proposals to bypass the DVM's schelling point